-Another significant development in the field focuses on scaling laws for imitation learning in single-agent games.
-This research investigates the impact of scaling up model and data size on imitation learning performance, particularly in Atari games and NetHack \cite{paine2023scaling}.
-By using Behavioral Cloning (BC) to imitate expert policies, the study reveals that imitation learning loss and mean return follow clear power law trends with respect to FLOPs.
+Another significant development in the field focuses on scaling laws for IL in single-agent games.
+Paine et al. \cite{paine2023scaling} investigate the impact of scaling up model and data size on IL performance, particularly in Atari games and NetHack \cite{NetHack}.
+By using Behavioural Cloning (BC) to imitate expert policies, they reveal that IL loss and mean return follow clear power law trends with respect to FLOPs.
 Importantly, loss and mean return are highly correlated, indicating that improvements in loss predictably translate to improved performance.
-The research demonstrates that scaling up model and data size can provide significant improvements in agent performance, with the scaled-up approach surpassing prior state-of-the-art by 1.5x in all settings for NetHack.
+Their research demonstrates that scaling up model and data size can provide significant improvements in agent performance, with the scaled-up approach surpassing prior state-of-the-art by 1.5x for NetHack.

-In the realm of multi-agent systems, the Multi-Agent Adversarial Interaction Priors (MAAIP) approach adapts Multi-Agent Generative Adversarial Imitation Learning (MAGAIL) for modeling interactions between agents \cite{li2023maaip}.
-This method introduces new objectives for training the system and models self and opponent observations separately.
-MAAIP has proven effective for learning interactive behaviors between multiple agents and can be applied to scenarios where agents need to adapt to each other's actions.
-This approach demonstrates potential for improving imitation learning in competitive or cooperative multi-agent settings.
+In the realm of multi-agent systems, the Multi-Agent Adversarial Interaction Priors (MAAIP) \cite{MAAIP} approach adapts Multi-Agent Generative Adversarial IL (MAGAIL) for modelling interactions between agents.
+Younes et al. \cite{MAAIP} introduce new objectives for training the system and modelling self and opponent observations separately.
+MAAIP has proven effective for learning interactive behaviours between multiple agents and can be applied to scenarios where agents need to adapt to each other's actions.
+This approach demonstrates potential for improving IL in competitive or cooperative multi-agent settings.

-These recent advancements collectively highlight the importance of scaling, efficient centralized learning in decentralized execution settings, and modeling agent interactions for improved performance in complex environments.
-As the field of imitation learning continues to evolve, these contributions pave the way for more sophisticated and effective agent behaviors in both single-agent and multi-agent systems.
+These recent advancements collectively highlight the importance of scaling, efficient centralized learning in decentralized execution settings, and modelling agent interactions for improved performance in complex environments.
+As the field of IL continues to evolve, these contributions pave the way for more sophisticated and effective agent behaviours in both single-agent and multi-agent systems.

-Imitation learning has found a wide range of applications in robotics, demonstrating its versatility and effectiveness in enabling robots to perform complex tasks.
-This section delves into three primary areas where imitation learning has been significantly applied: manipulation tasks, locomotion and navigation, and human-robot interaction.